 Some of the side effects of Vicodin include:

 The most current Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists tolerance and withdrawal symptoms as criteria for a substance misuse disorder.
 When you take or misuse a substance like Vicodin for a length of time, the brain develops a tolerance to the substance and begins to expect its presence in the body.
 A physical and psychological dependence may occur, and when the drug leaves the bloodstream, after about eight hours, the individual may begin to feel withdrawal symptoms.

 Factors Influencing Withdrawal

-There is no specific timeline for Vicodin withdrawal, as it depends on several factors and can be different for each individual user.
+There is no specific timeline for Vicodin withdrawal, as it depends on several factors and can be different for each individual.
 Typically, symptoms will start within a few hours of the drug leaving the bloodstream, peak between 7 and 10 days, and generally last a few weeks total.
 Protracted withdrawal, or post-acute withdrawal syndrome (PAWS), may occur in some cases wherein withdrawal and some symptoms may persist for up to a few months.

 Side Effects of Withdrawal From Vicodin

 Opioid withdrawal is rarely life-threatening, although it can be very uncomfortable.
 The physical symptoms of Vicodin withdrawalinclude:

 - Abdominal cramps